-In the highly competitive PPC space, it is your bid that helps your ad from showing at appropriate place and time.
-Though not the sole component of generating traffic, it is the first step towards attaining your ppc objective.
+In the highly competitive PPC space, it is your bid that helps your ad from showing at an appropriate place and time.
+Though not the sole component of generating traffic, it is the first step towards attaining your PPC objective.

 What is Automated Bidding?

 Where manual bidding lets you make the decision to decide the bid for your campaign, Automated Bidding takes the burden away by automatically setting the bids based on historical account data.
 Currently, there are 7 bidding strategies available under Automated Bidding.
 Depending on your marketing objective you can decide which option to go ahead.
 For instance, if your objective is to get as many leads as possible then Target CPA would be the bid strategy you would wish to opt for (provided you have satisfactory conversions)

 Note: In the year 2016, Google has revamped automated bidding.
 Names have been changed like, Flexible strategies will be called “portfolio” bid strategies.
 Some functionalities also have changed.
 More can be learned in the searchengineland post written by Ginny Marvin.

 The question is mostly not how but when it is appropriate to use the automated bidding strategy.
 Here are some of the reasons why:

 Automated bidding superficially might not appear to be convincing, but if you haven’t yet tried you would not know the perks of using it.
 If you are too skeptical about giving it a shot then why not try making use of Google Ads Experiments to test how automated bidding functions vis-a-vis manual bidding